Chart Color Schemes

 Bungendore lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas from 2032 to 2041.
-Future population dynamics predict exceptional growth, placing Bungendore in the top 10% of Australia's regional areas, with an expected increase of 2,263 persons by 2041, reflecting a total gain of 43.9%.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population dynamics predict exceptional growth, placing Bungendore in the top 10 percent of Australia's regional areas.
+By 2041, the area is expected to grow by 2,262 persons based on aggregated SA2-level projections, reflecting a total gain of 42.6% over the 17-year period.

 Frequently Asked Questions - Population